Warning

 -

-Open the Manage Tool Library window by selecting CNC Tools → Tool Library in the main menu.
+Open the Manage Tool Library window by selecting CNC Tools → Tool Library in the menu bar.

 -

-Create a new MillMage Tool Library by selecting New Library.
+Create a new Tool Library by selecting New Library.

 -

 Choose a memorable folder on your computer or network share to store the new tool library file.
-Name the file as desired and select Save to save the new tool library file.
+Name the file and select Save to save the new tool library file.

 The location of the active tool library will now be displayed at the top of the Manage Tool Library window.